larawal/larawal.github.io/README.md

 ### Get started

-Easy to install like your favourite laravel tool
+Easy to install like your favourite laravel extension (globally)

 ```bash
 composer require global larawal/installer
 ```

+Move into your favourite destination's path and run

 ## Create your first blog